Have You Been Injured in a Chicago Motorcycle Accident?

 After your accident, in addition to speaking with the police and obtaining any necessary medical attention, you should contact a qualified and knowledgeable personal injury attorney with experience handling motorcycle accidents.
 Serving victims throughout the Chicago area, the motorcycle crash lawyers at Abels & Annes can help you.

 The fact is, not all injuries are readily apparent.
-And for some serious injuries, even if you anticipate full recovery, you cannot be certain that the full recovery you hope for will materialize.
+And for some serious injuries, even if you anticipate a full recovery, you cannot be certain that the full recovery you hope for will materialize.